-Parent Trustees are elected with all parents or guardians of students, who are registered at Wyvern College at the time of the election, entitled to apply to stand as a candidate and/or vote by ballot paper, either by post, in person or electronically in a secret ballot.
-If there are no more candidates than vacancies, then the Trustees may appoint any or all of the candidates.
+A minimum of two Parent Trustees are elected.

+All parents or guardians of students who are registered at Wyvern College at the time of the election are entitled to apply to stand as a candidate.
+Similarly, all parents and guardians can vote by ballot paper, either by post, in person or electronically in a secret ballot.